EdgeTX/edgetx.github.io/docs/partnershipprogram.md

  - EdgeTX Software support for agreed-upon hardware platforms by the EdgeTX team.

- - Bug fixing, new features, and enhancements for agreed-upon hardware platforms.
+ - Priority bug fixing, new features, and enhancements for agreed-upon hardware platforms.

  - Dedicated nightly and release builds for all agreed-upon hardware platforms via GitHub downloads and EdgeTX Flasher.